-With certifications obtained from the classes listed above, many of our members were able to increase the level of their Structural Firefighter certification to Intermediate and Advanced levels.
+With the certification obtained from this class, many of our members became eligible to increase the level of their Structural Firefighter certification to Intermediate and Advanced levels.

-In 2012 five students graduated from the Central Texas College Paramedic Program.
+In 2013 two students graduated from the Central Texas College Paramedic Program.
 This very intensive one year program is a significant accomplishment and helps add to the response capability that the Copperas Cove Fire Department provides through our EMS Division.
-In August of 2012 two more staff began paramedic school and we anticipate the graduation of Firefighter Matt Harper and Lieutenant Alan Mainville in the summer of 2013.
+In June 2013 two staff members began paramedic school and in August of 2013 three more staff began paramedic school and we anticipate the graduation of Firefighters Charles Johnson, Cody Bible, Zachary Avants, Jay Foster, and Matthew Thomas in the summer of 2014.

-The Training Division is looking forward to 2013 as we have numerous certification classes scheduled to help enhance the knowledge and ability of our firefighters and officers to perform for our citizens.
-The classes already scheduled for 2013 are:
+The Training Division is looking forward to 2014 as we have two certification classes scheduled to help enhance the knowledge and ability of our firefighters and officers to perform for our citizens.
+The classes planned for 2014 are: